KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 7b. **Frames** Sets the position indicator to display frames

 8. **Mix Clips** - allows same-track transitions to be applied between two clips.
-See `Same Track Transitions`_ for a detailed explanation.
+See :ref:`transition` for a detailed explanation.

 9. Insert Clip Zone in Timeline.
 See `Insert & Overwrite Advanced Timeline Editing <https://kdenlive.org/project/insert-overwrite-advanced-timeline-editing/>`_ on Kdenlive Home page.